The education sector gears up to embrace the power of digital technology.

 Working together has never been easier in this digitally connected world.
 How can schools maximize this advantage?
-Invite resource persons to conduct workshops via clear video calls; hold meetings through web calls; encourage students and teachers to use productivity tools (like G Suite) when uploading or checking projects.
+Invite resource persons to conduct workshops via clear video calls; hold meetings through web calls; encourage students and teachers to use productivity tools (like Google Workspace – previously known as G Suite) when uploading or checking projects.
 All these efforts can save the entire school time and resources.

 The digital world may seem intimidating, especially for an institution that has been used to traditional methods.
 But as the entire education sector learns to slowly embrace this digital transformation, everybody is guaranteed to win.